Large-scale geometry obstructs localization: Non-existence of localized Wannier bases

-$L^2$-decay conditions are sometimes preferred in studies of Wannier bases.
-For $X=\R^d$, the projection for a spectral subspace $\mathcal{H}=\mathcal{H}_S$ of interest is often known to have exponentially-decaying kernel away from the diagonal (Combes--Thomas estimates).
+for any $\mu \geq 0$. $L^2$-decay conditions are sometimes preferred in studies of Wannier bases.
+For $X=\R^d$, the projection for a spectral subspace $\mathcal{H}$ is often known to have exponentially-decaying kernel away from the diagonal (Combes--Thomas estimates).
 In such situations, if $\mathcal{H}$ admits a $\Gamma$-uniformly localized Wannier basis with decay condition in the above $L^2$ sense, then it also admits one with the $L^\infty$ decay condition; see, e.g., Lemma 2.6 of \cite{MMP}. \end{remark}

 \begin{proposition} Suppose a Hilbert subspace $\mathcal{H}\subset L^2(X)$ admits a $\Gamma$-uniformly localized Wannier basis.
 Then its spectral projection $p_\mathcal{H}$ is contained in $C^*(X)$ and, as an element of this algebra, is Murray--von Neumann equivalent to a projection onto the span of some $\Gamma$-compactly supported orthonormal set. \end{proposition}